Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 :::note

-If the player already had a Prefab instance assigned, then the NetworkObject of that Prefab instance is owned by the client unless there is additional server-side specific user code that removes or changes the ownership.
+If the player already had a Prefab instance assigned, then the client owns the NetworkObject of that Prefab instance unless there's additional server-side specific user code that removes or changes the ownership.

 :::

 ## Finding Player Objects

-To find a player object for a specific client id you can use the following methods:
+To find a player object for a specific client ID, you can use the following methods:

-Within a `NetworkBehaviour`, you can check the local `NetworkManager` 's `LocalClient` to get the local player object:
+Within a `NetworkBehaviour`, you can check the local `NetworkManager`'s `LocalClient` to get the local player object:

 ```csharp
 NetworkManager.LocalClient.PlayerObject
 ```

-Conversely, on the server-side, if you need to get the player object instance for a specific client you can use the following:
+Conversely, on the server-side, if you need to get the player object instance for a specific client, you can use the following:

 ```csharp
 NetworkManager.Singleton.ConnectedClients[clientId].PlayerObject;